 - The eligible worker separated as part of a covered layoff between February 25, 2020 and July 3, 2020; and

 - The employer hired another person for the position, or a substantially similar position, prior to July 3, 2020.

 What are an Employer’s Reporting Requirements for Offers of Reemployment?

 Employers must notify the OEWD in writing of all offers of reemployment, along with any acceptances and rejections of such offers by eligible workers.
+The OEWD has made model notices available.
 The Ordinance does not suggest a deadline for which employers must notify the OEWD, however, further guidance is anticipated.